The Australian Space Agency Advisory Group is non-statutory, independent and skills-based.

 - Bachelor of Arts, Major in Economics and Minor in Astronomy, Amherst College

 Professor Margaret Sheil AO

-- Vice Chancellor, Queensland University of Technology (QUT)
+- Vice-Chancellor and President, Queensland University of Technology (QUT)

 - Member, CSIRO Science Industry Endowment Fund